 Another option to reduce the time and costs needed for logistics management is to create a warehouse network.
 Once the goods are in the warehouse, you only need to contact the shipping company to start the last-mile delivery.

 Last-mile deliveries can account for up to 53% of the total cost of shipping.
-This is one of the reasons why last-mile delivery has a great impact on costs and why eCommerce business talk about the last-mile problem.
+This is one of the reasons why last-mile logistics has a great impact on costs and why eCommerce business talk about the last-mile problem.

 Another recurring problem can be related to the migration from cities to rural areas.
 The difficulty and distance from stores and warehouses —typically located in cities or peripheral areas— also poses a challenge to the costs, delivery times, and purchasing experience of the buyer.

-However, these are not the only challenges that the transportation sector faces in relation to last-mile deliveries.
+However, these are not the only problems that the transportation sector faces in relation to last-mile deliveries.
 Customer satisfaction is the focus of many online stores focused on long-term growth.

 Because what do customers want?
 Free, fast shipping, flexible delivery options, and quality customer service.